Minoru/blog.tty8.org/posts/2012-05-12-two-programming-tricks-you-may-find-interesting.markdown

 ---
 title: Two programming tricks you may find interesting
 language: english
+description: 1.
+Enclose you switch case's body in curly brackets so you can
+    define local variables there.
+2. You can create your own vtable with an array of function pointers and an enum or something for mapping names into array indexes.
 ---

 Every one of us have a different path to expertise in programming, which